 Master of Social Work Program

-Sociology and Criminal Justice Requirements
+Sociology, Criminal Justice & Social Work Requirements

-Sociology & Criminal Justice Majors & Minors
+Sociology, Criminal Justice & Social Work Majors & Minors

-Sociology and Criminal Justice Courses
+Sociology, Criminal Justice & Social Work Courses

 Our sociology professors use a wide range of challenging teaching and learning methods.
 Coursework often entails the use of video production, small group workshops, computer-assisted teaching, field trips, and community-based service-learning opportunities, designed to demonstrate and connect the theory and practice of sociology.
-We also consist of experts in both theoretical and practical applications of criminal justice work, that specialize in theories, methods, and practical applications of criminal justice in today’s society.

 Check out our current course offerings!